satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 works instead of the review process.
-Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and in media by which results are displayed or communicated.
+Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and in media by which results are disseminated.

 The most common form of the current evaluation process for an article involves a preliminary screening by a journal editor followed by an